 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills and other attributes in the following areas.
 The programme outcomes are referenced to the QAA subject benchmarks for Business and Management and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland (2008), and relate to the typical student.

 The programme learning outcomes are the high-level learning outcomes that will have been achieved by all students receiving this award.
 They must align to the levels set out in the 'Sector Recognised Standards in England' (OFS 2022).

-Knowledge and Understanding Intellectual Skills Subject Practical Skills On completion of the course students will be able to: On completion of the course students will be able to On completion of the course students will be able to A5 Demonstrate an awareness and understanding of current issues of global concern such as sustainability, ethics and social responsibility and how these relate to contemporary marketing communications and advertising practice B5 Critically evaluate marketing communications and advertising problems and issues in order to produce recommendations for decision and subsequent action C5 Communicate the results of independent research A4 Identify, source, critically appraise and apply the latest research approaches and literature in the subject area B4 Plan, conduct and report on an individual research project on a marketing communications or advertising topic C4 Apply appropriate ICT software in the analysis and reporting of both quantitative and qualitative data A3 Demonstrate a critical understanding of the methodological issues in marketing communications and advertising and the ability to apply this knowledge to the analysis and evaluation of marketing communications and advertising problems B1 Think in a critically reflective and creative manner C3 Assemble and analyse qualitative and quantitative data (as appropriate) from a wide variety of sources A1 Demonstrate an understanding of the role of marketing communications, and within this the role of advertising, and appraise these roles in the organisational environment and within the overall context of marketing B2 Critically appraise relevant knowledge in the fields of marketing communications and advertising and apply it to the solution of complex marketing communications and advertising problems C2 Plan and conduct independent research

-A2 Critically reflect upon and B3 Organise and synthesise complex C1 Operate as flexible and skilled
+Progran mme Learning Outcomes Knowledge and Understanding Intellectual Skills Subject Practical Skills On completion of the course students will be able to: On completion of the course students will be able to On completion of the course students will be able to A5 Demonstrate an awareness and understanding of current issues of global concern such as sustainability, ethics and social responsibility and how these relate to contemporary marketing and branding practice B5 Critically evaluate marketing and brand management problems and issues in order to produce recommendations for decision and subsequent action C5 Communicate the results of independent research.
+A4 Identify, source, critically appraise and apply the latest research approaches and literature in the subject area B4 Plan, conduct and report on an individual research project on a marketing or branding topic.
+C4 Apply appropriate ICT software in the analysis and reporting of both quantitative and qualitative data.
+A3 Demonstrate a critical understanding of the methodological issues in marketing and brand management and the ability to apply this knowledge to the analysis and evaluation of marketing and branding problems B1 Think in a critically reflective and creative manner.
+C3 Assemble and analyse qualitative and quantitative data (as appropriate) from a wide variety of sources.
+A1 Demonstrate an understanding of the role of marketing, and within this the role of brand management, and appraise these roles in the organisational environment B2 Critically appraise relevant knowledge in the fields of marketing and brand management and apply it to the solution of complex marketing and branding problems.
+C2 Plan and conduct independent research.
+A2 Critically reflect upon and demonstrate an advanced level of understanding of the theoretical frameworks relevant to marketing and branding decisions В3 Organise and synthesise complex information from a variety of data sources.
+C1 Operate as flexible and skilled business professionals.

-demonstrate an advanced level of information from a variety of data business professionals.

-understanding of the theoretical sources

-frameworks relevant to marketing

-communications and advertising

-decisions